 Committees meet 3 times a year.

-The registration deadlines set by the CNL for the 2017 sessions are :
+The registration deadlines set by the CNL for the 2018 will be announced soon.

 Please send your application to the French Institute in Estonia at least 1 week before the above CNL dealine.